agdobrynin/psr7-wizard/README.md

-# 🧙🏻‍♂️ Build PSR-7 ServerRequestInterface from global PHP variables.
+# 🧙🏻‍♂️ Building ServerRequest class which implement PSR-7 ServerRequestInterface from global PHP variables.

-`kaspi/psr7-globals` helper build PSR7 ServerRequestInterface compatible class.

 Require PHP 8.1 or newest.